pierre-rouleau/about-python/doc/coding-in-python.rst

 Python Code Organization
 ========================

-I write Python code to build different types of programs:
+It's possible to use Python to write different types of programs:

 - command line utilities,
 - complete GUI applications,